tknghr/docsify-yaml-table/README.md

 # Docsify YAML Table Plugin

-Plugin to render table by yaml.
+Plugin to render table by yaml for [Docsify](https://github.com/docsifyjs/docsify).

 This is NOT standard markdown syntax, and this works only on docsify.
 You will need to convert to standard table syntax when you want to migrate to another documentation tool.